Paroyer/ModCatalogue/Mods/BetterBiomes.md

 ## Known Bugs and/or Conflict

-- Known to remove 1 kind of biome from the game
+&bull; Known to remove 1 kind of biome from the game

--
-- In MP if the other player dont have the mod one of you will probably see the other one way up in the sky
+&bull; In MP if the other player dont have the mod one of you will probably see the other one way up in the sky

 ## Compatibility Table